APHIS Honey Bee Survey Reports

 |LSV2||Lake Sinai Virus 2||2013 - present|

 Virus samples are collected as a composite sample from a single apiary.
 The virus prevalence chart shows the percentage of samples with each virus found to be positive Nationally for all years since 2013 to this year.
 The National prevalence uses data since 2013 only, due to improvements made to the molecular techniques used to determine if the virus is present.
 For data collected previous to 2013, we still show the prevalence of these samples per state and those are still compared to improved (>2013) molecular data.
 However, for BQCV, we use any sample in the database since few samples have been analyzed for BQCV since 2013.

-The pesticide samples are collected from stored pollen in combs and are a composite sample from a single apiary.
+The pesticide samples are collected from the wax combs and are a composite sample from a single apiary.
+However, prior to 2018, bee bread (stored pollen) was used for pesticide samples.
+During 2017 to present, samples are taken from wax combs.
+The charts below indicate if their source was from either wax or bee bread.
 The n values per pie piece are the total number of pesticides found within the category, which can be greater than the total number of samples because some samples have multiple pesticides in them.

-A table and list of all pesticides found and tested for can be found on the National Honey Bee Survey Pesticide Report
+A table and list of all pesticides found and tested for in either wax or bee bread can be found at the following links.
+National Honey Bee Survey Bee Bread Pesticide Sampling Report National Honey Bee Survey Wax Pesticide Sampling Report